-- Vitamin-D Deficiency in children can cause rickets, which results in a lumbar lordosis.
+- Vitamin-D deficiency in children can cause rickets, which results in a lumbar lordosis.

 - Spondylolisthesis, a spinal condition in which one of the lower vertebras slips forward onto the bone below.

-- Discitis, inflammation of the vertebral discs.
+- Discitis, which is the inflammation of the vertebral discs.

 - Osteoporosis, or decrease in bone density.

 Both hyperlordosis and hypolordosis can result in back pain, which can be moderate to severe, especially during movement.
 The pain is usually muscular, because the muscles concerned with the back are pulled in different directions during movement due to the faulty curvature of the back.

 The pain may also be felt in the surrounding areas like the neck, shoulders, and upper back.
 In lumbar hyperlordosis the pain may be felt in the hips, buttocks, or legs.
 Limited movement in these areas might also accompany the pain.

 If a nerve is pinched or trapped due to lordosis, the patient might experience tingling, numbness, electric shock-like pain, weakness, weak bladder control.
 Consider seeking medical advice if these symptoms occur, as these indicate a more serious condition which demands immediate care and treatment.

 You can do that by lying on a flat surface or the floor and checking if there’s a lot of space between the lower back and the surface.
 Excessive lordosis might not be apparent until the age of early or mid-twenties.

 Unless the lordosis is severe, medical management is not required.
 It can be treated conservatively, depending on the severity of the condition and presence of any other symptoms.
 Some options include: